tonig-evo/tutorial_python/plotting/Readme.md

 # Plotting in Python

-## Use rpy2 to plot (R within python)

-Rpy2 is a module that allows to include functions of R (a mathematical/statistical programming language) into python.
-You can use it to draw complex graphics and use mathematical functions that are not included in python, numpy or scipy.
-You can R code very simply:
+## Statistical software package R with good plotting functions

-- Familiarise yourself with R (just type 'R' in a shell)
+You can R code very simply.Familiarise yourself with R (just type 'R' in a shell).
 R includes a number of datasets that it is convenient to use for examples:
 ```
 # load prepared data trees
 data(trees)